Generally, you must reach preservation age before you can access your super. Use the following table to work out your preservation age.

-Step 4: Calculate the Tax Free Component percentage equal to Note 1 divided by Note 3 (Note 4)
+Step 4: Calculate the Tax Free Component percentage equal to Step 1 divided by Step 3

-Step 5: Calculate the Taxable Component percentage equal to Note 2 divided by Note 3 (Note 5)
+Step 5: Calculate the Taxable Component percentage equal to Step 2 divided by Step 3

-Step 6: Multiply the Pension Payment by the Tax Free percentage at Note 4.
+Step 6: Multiply the Pension Payment by the Tax Free percentage at Step 4.
 The result is Tax Free.

-Step 7: Multiply the Pension Payment by the Taxable percentage at Note 5.
+Step 7: Multiply the Pension Payment by the Taxable percentage at Step 5.
 The result is taxed at the Member's tax rate less a 15% Pension Rebate.

 As an example assume you have a Super Benefit of $500,000 made up as follows: